engramic/engramic/docs/getting_started.md

     - MS Python Debugger
     - Google Gemini API key (optional)

+    We will direct you to installation instructions in the steps below.

 ??? note "2.
 Clone or Fork From [GitHub](https://github.com/engramic/engramic)"

-    Clone or fork the latest version from the `main` branch of the Engramic GitHub repository:
+    In Linux, clone or fork the latest version from the `main` branch of the Engramic GitHub repository:

     📎 [https://github.com/engramic/engramic](https://github.com/engramic/engramic)